top of page

 What the PCBU must do

-From the work health and safety angle every business must provide for its workers a workplace safe from hazards and risks.
+From the work health and safety angle, every business (PCBU) must provide for its workers a workplace safe from hazards and risks.
+Where risks and hazards cannot be eliminated, they need to be controlled.
 The workplace WHS management system is meant to embrace all workplace risks and hazards.
+It is the directors of the company who must ensure this in place, as representatives of the PCBU.

 Note